ChainedTears/Agent-SURF/README.md

 <h1 align="center">🏄 Agent SURF 🌐</h1>

 <p align="center">
-  <strong>Agent SURF</strong> is an advanced automation tool designed to gather information from websites without the need for manual copy-pasting.
+  <strong>Agent SURF</strong> is an advanced automation tool designed to complete tasks, scrape data, and more on your computer using AI.
-  Using powerful technologies like <strong>Playwright, AppleScript, Powershell</strong>, <strong>Groq API</strong>, and <strong>Puppeteer Stealth</strong>,
-  it takes user prompts (tasks) and breaks them down into actionable steps.
+  Using powerful technologies like <strong>Playwright, AppleScript, Powershell</strong>, it takes user prompts (tasks) and breaks them down into actionable steps.
 The execution agents then follow these steps to efficiently complete the desired actions.
-Say goodbye to repetitive tasks—Agent SURF does it all for you! <a href="https://www.youtube.com/watch?v=W87v1aeGvHo">Demo Video</a>
+Say goodbye to repetitive tasks—Agent SURF does it all for you! <br> <a href="https://www.youtube.com/watch?v=W87v1aeGvHo">Demo Video</a>
 </p>

 <hr>